vkm94/spring-Application/README.md

 60% work is done because i had lotof office works, so i got limited amount of time and t took time for oath login but it didn't work

 pending things: 1 printing Exception Messages 2>Testing 3>Secured login
+#Here i have used Spring,Mysql,JSP
+to develop this application